Certification of documents

 The stamp duty charged on certification of documents amounts to: PLN 60 for the apostille and PLN 26 for the legalisation of documents (legal basis: Act of 16 November, 2006, on Stamp Duty, Journal of Laws of 2018, item 1044 with amendments).
 Payment is due to be made for every certified document.

-Stamp duty may be paid in cash at the cashier’s desk located on the premises of the Ministry of Foreign Affairs or by wire transfer made to the following account:
+Stamp duty may be paid by wire transfer made to the following account:

 Urząd M.St.
 Warszawy, Dzielnica Śródmieście, ul.
 Nowogrodzka 43